ARBORproject/arborproject.github.io/README.md

 # Discord

 Join our [Discord](https://discord.gg/SeBdQbRPkA)!
-We are using NDIF's server - once you join, look for channels related to Arbor.
+We are using NDIF's server - once you join, look for channels related to ARBOR.